mys-lang/mys/README.rst

 - No GIL, mainly to allow threads to run in parallel.
-However, data races will occur when multiple threads uses a variable at the same time, which will likely make your program crash.
+However, data races will occur when multiple threads uses a variable at the same time, which will likely make the program crash.

 Limitations
 -----------